MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/enterprise-graph-overview.md

 * Answer complex queries through the combination of data that would otherwise be in separate silos
 * Bring powerful answers to all users through natural language, not just data scientists and analysts
 * Discover new insights through the relationships between the entities in your graph

+## Getting started

+Check out our ten-minute tutorial for creating your first graph, and then dive into creating your own production system.